 Steady population growth coupled with socio-economic changes such as rising incomes, has driven the global demand for protein sources to increase.
-The contribution of protein to healthy aging is also increasingly recognised where the average person needs approximately 7g of protein for every 9kg of body weight.
+The contribution of protein to healthy aging is also increasingly recognised where the average person needs approximately 7g of protein for every 9kg of body weight (Harvard School of Public Health).
 As consumers become more aware of their purchase decisions, businesses are forced to follow suit.
 The bullwhip effect of meat and soybean production and increased environmental concerns relating to current agriculture and aquaculture processes has propelled the growth of the food tech industry.
-Consumer-driven demand for improved transparency with the traceability and quality of food products along with advances in the taste and texture of mycoproteins have promoted this protein source as the sustainable protein solution of the future.
+Consumer-driven demand for improved transparency with the traceability and quality of consumables along with advances in the taste and texture of mycoproteins have promoted this protein source as the sustainable protein solution of the future.

 Additionally, red meat production stands out for its disproportionate impact relating to greenhouse gas emissions.
-Making just 1kg of beef generates five times more greenhouse gas emissions than making 1kg of chicken.
-This same amount of beef generates 40 times more greenhouse gas emissions than making 1kg of pulses.
-Today’s current food production practices place unsustainable demands on our natural resources; deforestation, species extinction, freshwater depletion and contamination are some of the environmental effects these agricultural practices have had.
+Making just one kilogram of beef generates five times more greenhouse gas emissions than making one kilogram of chicken.
+This same amount of beef generates 40 times more greenhouse gas emissions than making one kilo of pulses.
+Today’s current food production practices place unsustainable demands on our natural resources; deforestation, species extinction and freshwater depletion and contamination are some of the environmental effects these agricultural practices have had.

 The growing demand on firms to be transparent about their operations has forced operators to rethink how they do business and who they do business with.
 At present, soybean production is a multistage process normally requiring input from many operators across multiple borders:

-1. Soybean pods are harvested from fields where the seeds are then separated, dried and shipped to a soybean processing plant;
+- Soybean pods are harvested from fields where the seeds are then separated, dried, and shipped to a soybean processing plant;

-6. Gums are then separated, and the oil is refined and deodorised for use as vegetable oil in foods.
+- Gums are then separated, and the oil is refined and deodorized for use as vegetable oil in foods.

 Tracing the quality of such an operation is often a difficult task where the outcome of production is also based upon many factors.
-Weather is an uncontrollable factor whilst demand, albeit controllable, is difficult to forecast and even harder to respond to (see bullwhip effect above).
+Weather is an uncontrollable factor whilst demand, albeit controllable, is difficult to forecast and even harder to respond to (see our article on the bullwhip effect).
 Instead of having to go through the complex and unreliable steps mentioned above, Mycorena’s Promyc mycoprotein is a simple and local production that only requires 48 hours to grow and harvest as opposed to the 3 to 5 months for soybean proteins.
 The raw material used can be anything from wheat to sugarcane derivatives.